D4rkHero/GCNet/docs/info/Packets.md

 The encryption process, as well as the decryption, once DES is a symmetric key algorithm, takes an _IV_, a _key_ and a _plaintext_.
 * As pointed before, the IV is generated for each packet and is sent together with it;
-* The encryption key is defined at the start of the session;
+* The encryption key is defined at the start of the session like the auth key;
 * The plaintext is the unencrypted payload;

 The data is processed in blocks of 8 bytes each.
 But what if the size of our data is not divisible by 8?
 That's what we will see below.